 This last year, however, has been an altogether next level experience.
-The House of Commons recently posted the Youth Unemployment Statistics – it paints a bleak picture.
-In the months following the start of the pandemic there was a large fall in employment levels for young people aged 16-24, and a large rise in the number of economic inactive young people.
-This was followed by a smaller rise in unemployment.
-ONS reports employment for all people (ages 16-64) dropped by 1.8% compared to pre-pandemic after redundancy hit a record high in 2020.
-Like 14.2% of employees, I went through a lengthy restructure narrowly avoiding redundancy and at 30, I’m also a “boomerang millennial”, one of 3.5 million between 20-34 living with parents.
+Like 14.2% of employees in the UK, I went through a lengthy restructure narrowly avoiding redundancy and at 30, I’m also a “boomerang millennial”, one of 3.5 million between 20-34 living with parents.
 I know my experiences are common but when facing what feels like endless rejection, logic and reason are often the first to leave.

 Back in March, when I started getting rejection emails for jobs I’d forgotten I’d applied to, a friend suggested I start an application tracker.
 What began as a list of roles and companies quickly evolved into an elaborate spreadsheet detailing the hours spent on applications – rare was the role that simply wanted a CV and cover letter -interview prep and run times.
 Combined, I spent 73 hours applying for jobs, 11 in interviews and 39 on assignments; usually a mix of market and competitor research, content strategy and sample projects.
 Often I wouldn’t hear back after submitting or presenting the final assignment.
 I stopped tracking the random 20 minutes here and there of “job admin”–the tedious but time-consuming work of following up after interviews and “reaching out” to people.
 Obsessively consuming career advice also went unaccounted.